Haargrad/Rancher_NeuVector/README.md

 ## 6. Install NeuVector in new secured cluster's

-### - Install all longhorn on all clusters (without it, NeuVector settings are not guarded)
+### - Install all longhorn on all clusters (without it, NeuVector settings will not be saved)

 Cluster Tools - Longhorn - next - Install